MC Hammer: DanceJamtheMusic (2008–2009)

 Since his 2006 album, Hammer continued to produce music and released several other raps that appeared on his social websites (such as Myspace and Dancejam.com) or in commercials, with another album announced to be launched in late 2008 (via his own record label Fullblast Playhouse).
 Talks of the tour and a new album were expected in 2009.

 "Getting Back to Hetton" was made public in 2008 as a digital single.
 It was a departure for Hammer, bringing in funky deep soul and mixing it with a more house style.
 Released through licence on Whippet Digital Recordings, media reviews were said to be "disappointing".
 However, the song "I Got Gigs" from this album was used in a 2009 ESPN commercial and performed during Hammertime (as well as played while he danced just prior to introducing Soulja Boy during YouTube Live on November 22, 2008).

 Other tracks and videos from the album included: "I Go" (produced by Lil Jon), "Keep It In Vegas", "Lookin' Out The Window", "Dem Jeans" (by DASIT), "Stooge Karma Sutra" (by The Stooge Playaz) and "Tried to Luv U" (by DASIT featuring Pleasure Ellis).

-In February 2009, M.C.
-Hammer and Vanilla Ice had a one-off concert at the McKay Events Center in Orem, Utah.
+In February 2009, MC Hammer and Vanilla Ice had a one-off concert at the McKay Events Center in Orem, Utah.
 This concert aided in the promotion of Hammer's new music and television show.
 During the concert (as shown during an episode of Hammertime), it was mentioned between the two rappers that this was their first headline show together in nearly 20 years, since the time when they were touring together at the peak of their hip-hop careers.
 Hammer said: "Contrary to popular belief, Ice and I are not only cool with each other, we are like long lost friends.
 I've known him since he was 16, before he had a record contract and before I had a record contract.
 It is a great reunion."
 Vanilla Ice said: "It's like no time has passed at all.
 We set the world on fire back in the day ...
 I'm so happy right now, the magic is here."

 Most recent releases (2010–present)

-Hammer has occasionally released singles over the past few years.
-Below are the most publicized: